The Answer: YES! Xanthan gum and guar gum are both low FODMAP.

 Are Xanthan Gum & Guar Gum Safe?

 The USDA allows both of these gums to be used in foods aimed at human consumption.
-That is their definition, and our definition, of “safe”.
+That is their definition, and our definition, of “safe.”

-I like the results that I get in my gluten-free baked goods when I use flour blends that include xanthan gum and the recipes in our Test Kitchen use Bob’s Red Mill 1 to 1 Baking Flour, which contains it.
+I like the results that I get in my gluten-free baked goods when I use flour blends that include xanthan gum and many of our recipes use Bob’s Red Mill 1 to 1 Baking Flour, which contains it.

 Can I Make FODMAP Everyday® Recipes without Gums?